 - 1. The likely increase in the volume of water on their property post the expansion of the culvert and what mechanisms will be put in place to prevent flooding. - 2.
-What considerations will be given for the time that the furniture shop will be out of operation?
+What considerations will be given for the time that the furniture shop will be out of operation? - 3.
+Queries were raised about the land owners crops and whether she would be paid for them.

-The concerns we taken into consideration and the project design and the related BQs were updated to reflect the required infrastructures that prevent flooding of their property.
-A line item was added to the resettlement budget for the transition period.
+The concerns we taken into consideration and the project design and the related Bill of Quantities were updated to reflect the required infrastructures that prevent flooding of their property.
+Line items were added to the resettlement budget for the transition period as well as for the fruit trees to be removed.
+See annex 8 regarding the agreement regarding the lost crops.